Once your test is running, you can view its details on the analytics page. Here’s how:

 Your test will have its own URL based on the control page.

-Anyone you direct to that URL will land on a random variation, based on the traffic distribution you set.
+Anyone you direct to that URL will randomly arrive at either your control page or a variation, based on the traffic distribution you set.
 Once a visitor sees a specific variation, they’ll get the same one on subsequent visits—provided they don’t disable cookies or switch browsers.